alptheexplorer/epflLectureNotes/README.md

 <img src="extraFigures/epfl.png" align="right" width="100">

-# Welcome to the universe of lecture notes
+# Welcome to the universe of my lecture notes

 My lecture/textbook notes that I am using for my Computer Science study at EPFL.
 I try to update them weekly and you should find a compiled pdf under each section.
 For your convience I have added the direct links below: